 - Your Title VI complaint must be in written form, signed and filed within 180 days from the date of the alleged discrimination.
 This complaint may be filed by an individual, a class or by a third party.
 If the complaint is submitted by a third party, their relationship to the applicant must be included.

-- You may download the complaint form Hope Clinic for Women Title VI Complaint Form and submit it to Emmely Duncan, Director of Business Operations, Hope Clinic for Women at 1810 Hayes Street, Nashville, TN 37203.
+- You may download the complaint form Hope Clinic for Women Title VI Complaint Form and submit it to Emmely Duncan, Operations Director, Hope Clinic for Women at 1810 Hayes Street, Nashville, TN 37203.

 Limited English Proficiency: